sergiohinojosa/java-bankservice-cpu-requestnaming/bankservice-explained.md

 > This command will pull the image from docker hub.
 You only need docker and an internet connection.
 The version downloaded is the version presented in [Perform 2020 in las Vegas](https://www.dynatrace.com/perform-vegas/).

-#  Developing and playing around with the application
+## Playing around with the application

 This application was created with [Visual Code](https://code.visualstudio.com/) and [Maven](https://maven.apache.org/).
 There is a `conf` directory.
 In there there you can play around with the properties of the application.